linode/apl-core/docs/automations.md

 ### `values-changes.yaml` description

 `values-changes.yaml` will contain objects holding information about changes.
-Note that the order of operations, _in a given change_ is important: first `deletions`, then `locations`, then `mutations`.
+Note that the order of operations, _in a given change_ is the following: first `deletions`, then `locations`, then `mutations`.
+Note that it does not matter in which order the object key is written, it always executes it in that order.

 It also needs a corresponding semver to be executed.
 The _order of changes_ is also important, because e.g. properties could have been deleted in a future version if the properties were actually present at that point in time, just to name a problem if the order is not adhered to.
+Note that in this case it also does not matter in which order the object is written, it always executes from the earliest semver to the most recent known semver.

-#### 1. The list of deleted props (deletions go first so we don't have to iterate over the changes more than necessary)
+#### 1. The list of deleted (json)path keys

 ```yaml
 changes: